lexnederbragt/190109_UnixShell/michel.md

 # Working with columns

 Let's write our first `awk` command.
-What do you expect the following command will print to `stdout`
+What do you expect the following command will print to `stdout`?

 ```
 cat well_0002.txt | awk '{print $1}'